kenimanev/taskmanager/README.md

 This will then need to modify the internal state of the TaskManager instance.

-The current submission does not address this important point, and is thus very incomplete.
+The current submission does not address this important point, which makes it very incomplete.
-However, if we decide to implement support for real OS processes, this may be too much.
-I'd need to learn more from the interviewers (or the Product Owners) before proceeding with tricky implementation.
+However, it may be too early to implement support for real OS processes.
+I'd need to learn more from the interviewers (or the Product Owners) before proceeding with such a tricky thing.

 For now, the submission demonstrates my ability to code.